-In fact, one would be in for a formidable challenge to find a show that not only keeps its cresting momentum throughout, but seems to grow to unfathomable levels, holding in its palms an audience who may have just seen the very pinnacle of comedy.
+Truth be told, one would be hard-pressed to find a show that not only keeps its cresting momentum throughout, but seems to grow to unfathomable levels, holding in its palms an audience who may have just seen the very pinnacle of comedy.
 Certainly, it’s a testament to John O’Farrell, as well as Wayne and Karey Kirkpatrick, whose script, music, lyrics, and overall vision took four-and-a-half years to gloriously manifest.
 And, with Casey Nicholaw at the helm to actualize the Kirkpatrick brothers’ metaphorical Cornwall story — represented by Nick and Nigel, the Bottom Brothers — this absurd reverie shines amid a very referential reality, wherein the mundane becomes brilliant as a result of a slight miscalculation or two.
 It is truly an entrancing farce of errors.

 The narrative takes place in the 1590s with Shakespeare reimagined as an oft-plagiarizing, leather-pants-wearing David Bowie-ish rock star, lyricizing in iambic pentameter for his swooning admirers.
 Adam Pascal plays the world-class Will, who saunters with his around-the-neck frills, thrills with his quill, and is always being seen at the top of the bill.
 Of course, Shakespeare’s genius gives the playwright Bottom brothers the shakes, particularly the envious Nick (Rob McClure), who can’t stand to see his own insecurities juxtaposed against the bard’s success.
 This compels the distraught and desperate Nick to consult Nostradamus’ nephew Thomas (Blake Hammond) to foresee and purloin Shakespeare’s next hit, putting to use divinations that corral a hodgepodge of the wave of the future (“A Musical”) centered on a misconstrual of “Hamlet.”
 As such, “Omelette” is foretold, and what follows is a mellifluous medley of harmonizing hard-boiled eggs, onions, peppers, and skillets mixed with bits and pieces of ham and musical history.